 Students who are dissatisfied with changes affecting them and how the University has implemented the measures set out in this Student Protection Plan may complain to the University using the University's Student Complaints Procedure.
 If a student remains dissatisfied having completed the University's complaints process, they may be able to complain to the Office of the Independent Adjudicator for Higher Education (OIA), which provides a free, independent ombudsman service for the higher education sector.
 Students may also seek free, independent advice about their complaints from Greenwich Students' Union's Advice Service.

-Approved by: Governing Body, 28 June 2022 Approved by Office for Students, 22 September 2022 Date of next review: June 2023
+Approved by: Governing Body, 27 June 2023

+Date of next review: June 2024